yinzheng-zhong/TFGen/README.rst

     tfgen = TFGen(ec, window_size=500)

 Now we load the data for feature generation.
 Make sure the data are already in chronological order.
-Each case needs to end with EOT marking, and it needs to generate be placed under each attribute.
+Each case needs to end with EOT marking, and it needs to be placed under each attribute.
 Without EOT, the TET will keep growing.
 Something like this:

 .. list-table:: Example of input data.